kpenfound/agents/tictactoe/README.md

 1. Run the game server `dagger -c "server | up"`
 2. Run the web client `dagger -c "play | up"`
 3. Navigate to `http://localhost/` and start a game
-4. Run the agent with `dagger shell -c "ai tcp://localhost:3000 {game ID}"`
+4. Run the agent with `dagger -c "ai tcp://localhost:3000 {game ID}"`

 #### Fun to try: